nvim-telescope/telescope.nvim/README.md

 - [Treesitter](#treesitter-picker)

 ![Preview](https://i.imgur.com/TTTja6t.gif)
+<sub>For more showcases of Telescope, please visit the [Showcase section](https://github.com/nvim-telescope/telescope.nvim/wiki/Showcase) in the Telescope Wiki</sub>

 <!-- You can read this documentation from start to finish, or you can look at the -->